Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Extensions and Open Problems

 Empirical evidence, however, calls for caution.
 Recent findings~\citep{debole2025concept, wust2025bongard} in the context of VLM-augmented CBMs indicate that foundation models can fail to identify some basic visual concepts.
 In addition, they may fall short due to issues such as hallucinations~\citep{huang2024survey}, shortcuts~\citep{yuan2024llms}, and limited logical~\citep{calanzone2025logically} and conceptual consistency~\citep{sahu2022unpacking}.
-In a direction closely related to RSs, \citet{stein2025neuro} have shown that foundation models are affected by \textit{\textbf{symbol hallucinations}}, a phenomenon where models prompted to generate concepts and executable programs to solve a task end up hallucinating poorly ground symbols that still manage to achieve high accuracy.
-Intuitively, symbol hallucinations can be thought as the analog of RSs for prompting (although, they have not been characterized so far).
-An important direction is to prove whether foundation models themselves are affected by (joint) RSs proper, but we expect that the current theory need to be extended to also treat models that cannot be described as NeSy predictors.
+In a direction closely related to RSs, \citet{stein2025neuro} have shown that language models are affected by \textit{\textbf{symbol hallucinations}}, a phenomenon where models prompted to generate concepts and executable programs to solve a task end up hallucinating poorly grounded symbols that still manage to achieve high accuracy.
+Intuitively, symbol hallucinations can be thought of as the analog of RSs for prompting, although they originate not because of ambiguities related to a fixed prior knowledge in NeSy.
+This, in turn, complicate their characterization.
+An important direction is to determine whether foundation models themselves are affected by (joint) RSs proper, but we expect that the current theory will need to be extended to also treat models that cannot be described as NeSy predictors.
 Attempts to provide identifiability guarantees for concept learning in model representations (among which those of foundation models) have recently surfaced \citep{zheng2025nonparametric, liu2025predict,rajendran2024causal}, but it remains to be understood how this relates to shortcuts when these guarantees are not given.